Custom-Roles-for-TTT/TTT-Custom-Roles/README.md

 Also if you want ONLY one detective, set:\
 _ttt_detective_max_ 1

+**My shop is not working for anyone but the Detective and Traitor/I am getting errors when I try to open the shop/My shop is not loading correctly, it's just a blank grey window**\
+This is probably due to another mod conflicting with this one.
+Check for things like the 'Better Equipment Menu' mod (which is integrated into this one).
+If that doesn't fix the problem, join the Discord server (See below) and we'll try to help you identify any other conflicts.

 ## Official Links:
 - GitHub: https://github.com/NoxxFlame/TTT-Custom-Roles
 - Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2421039084